Prasanth7733/Automate-ML-model/README.md

 3. Train a machine learning model on the dataset (e.g., Random Forest, Linear Regression).
 4. After training, save the model and use it to make predictions on new data.

-## Demo

-You can try a live demo of the app by visiting the link:
-[Demo Link](http://example.com) *(Replace with your actual demo URL)*

-## License

-This project is open-source and available under the MIT License.

 ## Acknowledgements

 - [Streamlit](https://streamlit.io/) for making it easy to build interactive apps.